 Hikōkigumo, 1973, Arai Yumi

-Released when she was just 19 years old, singer-songwriter Matsutōya Yumi’s folky debut (recorded under her maiden name) means literally “airplane clouds”; it made her a star and set the stage for decades of success.
+Released when she was just 19 years old, singer-songwriter Matsutōya Yumi’s folky debut (recorded under her maiden name) means literally an airplane's “vapor trails”; it made her a star and set the stage for decades of success.
 The melancholy-tinged title track recently appeared in Miyazaki Hayao’s Kaze tachinu (The Wind Rises).